umairmalik57090-cpu/CareerPilot-AI/README.md

 # ⭐ Support

-If you enjoyed this project:
+If you found this project useful, consider giving it a **⭐ Star** on GitHub.

-⭐ Star the repository

-🍴 Fork the project

-💬 Share your feedback

-🚀 Happy Coding!
+Your support motivates future development and helps others discover the project.

 ---